Okerew/osxiec/README.md

 ## Notes

 - **Not a Docker Replacement**:
   While OSXIEC offers similar functionality to Docker, it lacks some advanced features of Docker.
+It is more supposed to be a quicker testing tool than docker on macos, it is not designed to replace it, just to test basic ideas and software.

 - **macOS Only**:
   OSXIEC uses native macOS features and is not compatible with other operating systems.